jneem/nnnoiseless/README.md

 neural network.

 While `nnnoiseless` is meant to be used as a library, a simple command-line tool is provided as an example.
-It operates on RAW 16-bit little-endian mono PCM files sampled at 48 kHz.
+It operates on WAV files or RAW 16-bit little-endian PCM files.
 It can be used as:

 ```
-cargo run --release --example nnnoiseless INPUT.raw OUTPUT.raw
+cargo run --release --example nnnoiseless INPUT.wav OUTPUT.wav
 ```

-The output is also a 16-bit raw PCM file.

 ## C-API